 The Kingston Greenline is a system of trails, linear parks, and complete streets that when fully developed will connect residents & visitors to Kingston's natural, historic, cultural and commercial assets.

 Vision For The Region

-The Greenline will serve as a regional hub for the growing system of rail trails throughout Ulster County and will be a segment of the Empire State Trail, which runs from New York City north up to the Canadian border, and west to Buffalo along the Erie Canal corridor.
-The Greenline is made up of several important pieces.
-The “spine” of the Kingston Greenline system is a historic rail corridor that links to other regional rail trails: the Wallkill Valley Rail Trail, the O&W Rail Trail (aka the D&H Canal Heritage Corridor, or the Hurley/Marbletown Rail Trail), the developing Ashokan Rail Trail, and the developing Kingston Point Rail Trail.
-The spine of the system will provide complete streets and protected, non-motorized trails, linear parks, and other pedestrian and cyclist infrastructure across Kingston creates an accessible and safe non-motorized transportation system within the city.
+The Greenline serves as a regional hub for the growing system of rail trails throughout Ulster County and is a segment of the Empire State Trail, which runs from New York City north up to the Canadian border, and west to Buffalo along the Erie Canal corridor.
+The “spine” of the Kingston Greenline system is a historic rail corridor that links to other regional rail trails: the Wallkill Valley Rail Trail, the O&W Rail Trail (aka the D&H Canal Heritage Corridor, or the Hurley/Marbletown Rail Trail), the Ashokan Rail Trail, and the Kingston Point Rail Trail.
+A network of complete streets, non-motorized trails, linear parks, and other pedestrian and cyclist infrastructure across Kingston creates an accessible and safe non-motorized transportation system within the city.
 Visit here to learn more about the Greenline's connections to other trails.

 Vision For The Nation

 The Kingston Greenline is part of a growing movement towards investing in trails and non-motorized transportation routes across the United States.
-The Greenline will serve as a national model of how coordinated public infrastructure projects can make small cities more walkable and bikeable- improving accessiblity, health and overall quality of life in our neighborhoods.
+The Greenline can serve as a national model of how coordinated public infrastructure projects can make small cities more walkable and bikeable- improving accessibility, health and overall quality of life in our neighborhoods.